jzstats/Reproducible-Research--2nd-Assignment/RepRes_analysis.md

-              "for which at least 10 observations ", "that resulted in non-zero casualties were available. ", "\n", "The number associated with each weather event type ", "represents the rank (from the most harmfull to the least) ", "which was assigned based on the overall average number of casualties.", "\n", "Because for most of the weather event types ", "high positive skewness was observed for the number of casualties, ",
+              "for which at least 10 observations ", "that resulted in non-zero casualties were available. ", "\n", "The number associated with each weather event type ", "represents the rank (from the most harmful to the least) ", "which was assigned based on the overall average number of casualties.", "\n", "Because for most of the weather event types ", "high positive skewness was observed for the number of casualties, ",